Denver Architecture Tour

 Starting at Denver's Cathedral Basilica and winding throughout the Central Business District, this tour includes over a dozen historic and architecturally-significant structures.

 The Ogden Theatre is a music venue and former movie theater in Denver, Colorado.
-It is the longest running theatre in the State.
-Located on the lively Colfax Avenue in the neighborhood of Capitol Hill.
-It has hosted everyone from Harry Houdini to Prince.
+It is the longest running theatre in the entire state.
+Located on the lively Colfax Avenue in the neighborhood of Capitol Hill, it has hosted everyone from Harry Houdini to Prince.
 The twin towers and terracotta roof make it stand out as an architectural staple.

 The Denver Turnverein was founded in Denver in 1865 and the organization has used this location since 1922.
 The oldest member organization of the national American Turners in Colorado, the Denver Turnverein preserves the cultural traditions of the Turner movement that was established by German immigrants and emphasized social activities, physical fitness, and healthy minds.
 Starring in the mid 19th century, the Turners worked to promote physical education, and their efforts led to a significant emphasis on health and fitness in American schools.
 Today the Turnverein serves as a dancehall.
 Ballroom, Tango, Salsa, Country, Lindy, and West Coast Swing groups all use the floor.

 Temple Emanuel at Pearl St, was built in 1898 and designed by John J. Humphreys, who applied the Moorish and Turkish revival style to the structure.
 The building features a raised entrance and Turkish style towers with pointed minarets.
 This was the third home for the oldest Jewish congregation in Denver.
 In 1953 the congregation needed a larger space that was closer to the homed of their members, and selected a space in Glendale.
 Since that time, the building has been home to several congregations and is now home to the Denver Community Church.